Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Injectivity of CGNNs

 We note, however, that Hypothesis~\ref{hyp_scaling_spaces} is clearly needed for the injectivity of the convolutional layers.
 Indeed if we had $\eta_1(r)=0$ for every $r\in\Z$, then

 Therefore, Hypothesis~\ref{hyp_scaling_spaces} guarantees that the continuous deconvolution $\cdot *_{j\to j+1} g$ is not identically $0$ (at least for some filter $g\in V_{j+1}$). \end{remark}

-\paragraph{Assumptions on the convolutional filters} The following hypothesis asks that, at each convolutional layer, the filters are compactly supported with the same support, where $\bar{p} + 1$ represents the filters' size.
+\paragraph{Assumptions on the convolutional filters} The following hypothesis asks that, at each convolutional layer, the filters are compactly supported, where $\bar{p} + 1$ represents the filters' size.
 Generally, the convolutional filters act locally, so it is natural to assume that they have compact support.
 Furthermore, we ask the filters to be linearly independent, in a suitable sense: this is needed for the injectivity of the convolutional layers.

 \begin{hyp} Let $\bar p\in\N$.
 For every $l=2,...,L$, the convolutional filters $t^{l}_{i,k} \in V_{j_{l}}$ of the $l$-th convolutional layer \eqref{psi_ell} satisfy

 where $d^{l}_{p,i,k} \in \R$, and $\det({D}^{l}) \neq 0$, where ${D}^{l}$ is the $\frac{c_1}{2^{l-1}} \times \frac{c_1}{2^{l-1}}$ matrix defined by